KelvinWallet/abcmint-console/README.md

 ## What is it

-This is an software wallet implementation for ABCMint, the post-quantum for of Bitcoin that uses Rainbow signature scheme.
+This is an software wallet implementation for ABCMint, the post-quantum fork of Bitcoin that uses Rainbow signature scheme.

 This wallet implementation derives your Rainbow private keys from a BIP-39